-this time defined over a proper subfield $k = \mathbb{C}(f)$ of K. Here $\tilde{L}$ must be projectively equivalent to L. Informally, this means that L can be solved in terms of the solutions of $\tilde{L}$ and vice versa (a precise definition will be given in Section 2.2).
+A different type of reduction is called descent.
+Here, the goal is to reduce L to an operator \tilde{L} of the same order, but this time defined over a proper subfield $k = \mathbb{C}(f)$ of K. Here \tilde{L} must be projectively equivalent to L. Informally, this means that L can be solved in terms of the solutions of \tilde{L} and vice versa (a precise definition will be given in Section 2.2).

 In this paper, we treat the case of 2-descent, meaning that k is a subfield of K with index 2.
-For now, we treat only second order equations.
-After applying Kovacic' algorithm, we can assume that L is irreducible (i.e. not a product of lower order factors), and that it has no Liouvillian solutions.
+We focus on treating second order equations, at the end we will give examples for higher order.
+For a second order equation L, after applying Kovacic' algorithm, we can assume that L is irreducible (i.e. not a product of lower order factors), and that it has no Liouvillian solutions.

-Descent reduces the number of true singularities (Definition 5) from n to $\leq n/2+2$ , which helps to solve differential equations as illustrated in Section 7.
-In particular, if the number of true singularities drops to 3, and if these are regular singularities, then a $2F_1$ -type solution can be obtained quickly.
-We can also stop reducing when we reach an operator with four true singularities, because 4-singularity equations with $2F_1$ -type solutions are currently being classified [6] by van Hoeij and Vidunas.
+Descent reduces the number of true singularities (Definition 9) from n to at most n/2+2, which helps to solve differential equations as illustrated in Section 7 and Section 8.
+In particular, for second order equations, if the number of true singularities 1 drops to 3, and if these are regular singularities2, then a $2F_1$ -type solution can be obtained quickly.
+We can also stop reducing when we reach a second order operator with four true singularities, because 4-singularity equations with $2F_1$ -type solutions are currently being classified by (van Hoeij and Vidunas, 2011).
 Classifying equations with closed form solutions and > 4 singularities would be hard to do, this is where 2-descent becomes crucial.

-If $L \in \mathbb{C}(x)[\partial]$ then there is a finitely generated extension $\mathbb{Q} \subseteq C$ with $L \in C(x)[\partial]$ , just take C to be the extension of $\mathbb{Q}$ given by the coefficients of L. The main design goal for our algorithm is to introduce as few algebraic extensions of C as possible.
-Without this design goal, Sections 3 and 5 would have been much shorter (if we simply compute the splitting field of the singularities then for Section 5 we can follow [3] and Section 3 becomes trivial.
+If $L \in \mathbb{C}(x)[\partial]$ then there is a finitely generated extension $\mathbb{Q} \subseteq C$ with $L \in C(x)[\partial]$, just take C to be the extension of \mathbb{Q} given by the coefficients of L. The main design goal for our algorithm is to introduce as few algebraic extensions of C as possible.
+Without this design goal, Sections 3 and 5 would have been much shorter (if we simply compute the splitting field of the singularities then for Section 5 we can follow (Compoint and van der Put, 2009) and Section 3 becomes trivial.
 Sections 3 and 5 become non-trivial when we aim to minimize field extensions).

 The main results in this paper are in Section 4.
-We know from [11] that if there is a gauge transformation G from L to $\sigma(L)$ , then L will allow descent with respect to $\sigma$ .
+We know from (van Hoeij and van der Put, 2006) that if there is a gauge transformation G from L to $\sigma(L)$, then L will allow descent with respect to σ .
 The question is, given G, how to find the descent?
-Is it necessary (as in the terminology in [11]) to trivialize a 2-cocycle, or to perform some equivalent complicated operation such as finding a point on a conic over C(x)?
+Is it necessary (as in the terminology in (van Hoeij and van der Put, 2006) to trivialize a 2-cocycle, or to perform some equivalent complicated operation such as finding a point on a conic over C(x)?
 The answer is no; we give a short and efficient algorithm in Section 4, and we even show (Theorem 1) that it produces a result over an optimal extension of C.

-1.1 Relation to prior work
+1.1.
+Relation to prior work